airbytehq/airbyte/docs/understanding-airbyte/beginners-guide-to-catalog.md

 Let's walk through each field in the `ConfiguredAirbyteStream`:

 * `sync_mode` - This field must be one of the values that was in `supported_sync_modes` in the `AirbyteStream` - Configures which sync mode will be used when data is replicated.
 * `stream` - Hopefully this one looks familiar!
 This field contains an `AirbyteStream`.
-It should be _identical_ the one we saw in the `AirbyteCatalog`.
+It should be _identical_ to the one we saw in the `AirbyteCatalog`.
 * `cursor_field` - When `sync_mode` is `INCREMENTAL` and `source_defined_cursor = false`, this field configures which field in the stream will be used to determine if a record should be replicated or not.
 Read more about this concept in our [documentation of incremental replication](connections/incremental-append.md).

 ### Summary of the Postgres Example